JustnEye/turboscope/README.md

 All 45 tests work.
 This was made to serve as a response to Google's TurboVec.
+It serves as a wrapper over TurboVec.

 This watches the quantization coordinate distribution as a leading indicator of recall degradation.